-Thousands of expats are drawn to The Hague due to its beautiful environment, which combines a modern skyline with antique architecture.
-The city center is usually bustling, and you will never run out of things to do due to the abundance of stores and museums.
+Thousands of ex-pats are drawn to The Hague due to its beautiful environment, which combines a modern skyline with antique architecture.
+The city centre is usually bustling, and you will never run out of things to do due to the abundance of stores and museums.

 There is no cause for concern in terms of fitting into The Hague.
-The city is comprised of a mix of Dutch and international people from over one hundred nations, making it simpler for expats to adjust into their new home.
+The city is comprised of a mix of Dutch and international people from over one hundred nations, making it simpler for ex-pats to adjust to their new homes.

 Leiden is the ideal place for any expat to settle in the Netherlands.
 Numerous canals and the renowned Molen De Valk windmill make this one of the oldest and most scenic cities in the Netherlands.
 In addition to its natural beauty, this city is also rich in history and culture.

 The oldest university in the Netherlands is located in this city, which is well-known as a student city.
 Due to the high student population, you might expect the city to be loud and lively.
 However, Leiden may be smaller and calmer than you assume, so you need not worry about the chaotic student culture!